 Ingress controllers are used to provide L7 (hostname or path base) http routing from the outside world to services running in Kubernetes.

 We’re going to use

 helm to install the Kubernetes stable community

 chart.
 This will create an ingress controller on our local cluster.

-helm install stable/nginx-ingress --name ingress-nginx --namespace ingress-nginx --set controller.extraArgs.enable-ssl-passthrough=""
+helm install stable/nginx-ingress --name ingress-nginx --namespace ingress-nginx --wait

 The default install will use Rancher’s built in self-signed SSL certificate.
-You can check out all the options for this
+For additional details and install options check out Rancher’s HA Install Docs.